AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 did not regard it as endless, two holding to annihilation and one to universal restoration.
-Remembering, however, the doctrine of Reserve, we can by no means be certain that the heathen words used denoting absolute endlessness were not used \"pedagogically,\" to deter sinners from sin.
+Remembering, however, the doctrine of Reserve, we can by no means be certain that the heathen words used denoting absolute endlessness were not used "pedagogically," to deter sinners from sin.

 ## Quadratus.